Article I - Organization and Purposes

 Article VII - Committees

 Section 1.
-(Purpose) For the better execution of its powers and duties the Board of Directors authorizes its President to appoint from its own number or from members of the Club such committees as occasion may require and as they deem necessary, provided that all such committees must include a member of the Board of Directors as Chairman and the President of the Club as an ex-officio member.
+(Purpose) For the better execution of its powers and duties the Board of Directors authorizes its President to appoint from its own number or from members of the Club such committees as occasion may require and as they deem necessary, provided that all such committees must include a member of the Board of Directors as Chair and the President of the Club as an ex-officio member.

 Section 2.
 (Standing Committees) The standing committees of the Club shall be; (1) Tournament and Handicap Committee; (2) Communications Committee; (3) Membership Committee; and (4) Auditing Committee.